SerKirtan/college-DSA/questions.md

 2 Introduction to pointers.
-Call by Value and Call by reference YES - - 3 Implement a program for stack that performs following operations using array.
+Call by Value and Call by reference

+3 Implement a program for stack that performs following operations using array.
 a.
 PUSH